 2. Powder Coating

 Powder coating is when a dry powder is evenly applied to a clean surface.
 Then, the object is heated, turning the powder into a thin film.
-Acrylic, polyester, nylon, vinyl, epoxy and urethane powders are available.
+Acrylic, polyester, nylon, vinyl, epoxy, and urethane powders are available.
 Powders are applied using an electrostatic spray process.
 The electrically conductive object is sprayed with a charged, non-conducting powder.

 3. Organic Coating

-7 Ways to Prevent Steel From Rusting?
+7 Ways to Prevent Steel From Rusting

 Rust can compromise your metals’ strength, making them fragile and shortening their lifespan.
 When it comes to keeping your metals looking their best while also maintaining durability, preventing rust in the first place is key.
-Exposure to outdoor conditions is what causes steel to rust and increasing the risk of rust, especially if the climate is rainy or humid.
+Exposure to outdoor conditions is what causes steel to rust and increases the risk of rust, especially if the climate is rainy or humid.

 The best ways to prevent rust include: